acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 - Shared Last-Level Cache (LLC) means cores still contend for cache space
 - Memory controller access patterns can still cause interference
 - NUMA (Non-Uniform Memory Access) considerations on larger systems

+On the Raspberry Pi 5, we have four Cortex-A76 cores with a relatively simple cache architecture.
+The CPU cores share a unified L3 cache but have dedicated L1 and L2 caches.
+This architecture is ideal for our core specialization approach.

 <a name="interrupt-handling"></a>
 ### 4.3.2 Interrupt Handling Architecture